kieranknowles1/selfhosting/docs/service-specification.md

   port: int
   includeInStatus: bool
   ```
+- `GLOBAL_ISUPDATE`: True if the `--update` flag was passed to the setup script, false otherwise.

 ## Template Files
 Files with the `.template` extension are preprocessed during setup to replace variables with their values